Radmilo Bogdanović: Ministry of the Interior

 In 1966, Radmilo Bogdanović was appointed head of the Secretariat of the Interior of Jagodina and served two mandates until his election as President of the Municipal Assembly of Jagodina in 1974, a position he held until 1981.

 He served as head of administration in the Secretariat of the Interior of the Socialist Republic of Serbia from 1981 to 1983, followed by five years as Deputy of the Secretary for National Defense of the Socialist Republic of Serbia.

 Starting in December 1989, he was a member of the Executive Council of the Serbian Parliament serving a four-year term and a State Secretary for Internal Affairs.

 In February 1991, Bogdanović was elected Secretary for Internal Affairs of the Republic of Serbia.
 During the protests in 1991, protesters demanded the resignation of Radmilo Bogdanović from the post of minister, starting on the second day, due to inappropriate use of force.
 On that same day at a press conference in the Government of Serbia, Bogdanović declared: "I do not feel guilty and I do not plan to resign".

 He finally resigned on 30 May 1991 under intense pressure from the public.

 Later years

 After that, Bogdanović was Chairman of the Committee for Relations with Serbs outside of Serbia, and from 3 February 1993, the Vice President of the Chamber of the Republics of the Assembly of the Federal Republic of Yugoslavia and the President of the Security Committee in the FRY Assembly.

 He was one of the people close to Slobodan Milošević who were banned from entering the European Union.

 Bogdanović was the Chairman of the Board of Directors of Jugoeksport, the Captain Dragan Foundation, as well as a member of the FC Red Star Administration.
-He was also elected member of the Council of the University of Kragujevac.
+He was also elected a member of the Council of the University of Kragujevac.